jmerilai19/pix31/README.md

 ![Alt text](readme_screenshot.png?raw=true "Screenshot")

-Note: Some of the Pyglet OpenGL functions may be deprecated
+Note: Some of the functions may be deprecated in newer OpenGL versions